Contents

 The film is loosely based on the life of Crystal Lee Jordan who in 1973 was fired by the J P Stevens Company in Roanoake Rapids, North Carolina, USA.
 Her offence was to organise a membership drive for the Amalgamated Clothing and Textile Workers of America (ACTWU).
 In 1978, she regained her job with five years back pay.

-“Norma Rae” was directed by Martin Ritt and has a lively script from husband and wife team Irving Ravetch and Harriet Frank Junior.
+"Norma Rae"” was directed by Martin Ritt and has a lively script from husband and wife team Irving Ravetch and Harriet Frank Junior.
 Tremendous performances are given by Ron Liebman as the union organiser and Sally Field in the title role for which she received the 1980 Oscar for Best Actress.
 All the interior mill scenes in the movie were filmed inside a company under contract to the ACTWU and most of the extras in the film were mill workers and union members.
-At the time of its release, the ACTWU said: “As a pro-union film that combines high drama with the nitty gritty of day to day organising, ‘Norma Rae’ is unique”.
-In 35 years of watching films, I’ve never seen a better production for explaining why we all need a union.
+At the time of its release, the ACTWU said: "As a pro-union film that combines high drama with the nitty gritty of day to day organising, "Norma Rae" is unique."
+In a lifetime of watching films, I've never seen a better production for explaining why we all need a union.

 “On The Waterfront” depicts the corruption in a trade union local in New York City harbour and shows one man’s fight to call a halt to the violence and death used to enforce the brutal reign of the president and his mob.
 Although it is often thought of as a rare film about trade unionists, really it has little to do with the role of trade unionism in defending and advancing the interests of working people against authoritarian management.
 Instead, essentially it is a movie about informing and the central dilemma which it poses is whether or not Terry Malloy should testify before the Crime Commission investigating gangsterism on the waterfront.